web-dave/webdave.de/src/assets/posts/stackblitz.md

 Very often you want to show your projects to someone, or you want to test something in a project.
 With StackBlitz, this is a no-brainer.

-Just visit
+Just visit...

 ```bash
 https://stackblitz.com/github/userName/repoName
 ```

-to open your master Branch in the Browser
+...to open your master Branch in the Browser or...

-or

 ```bash
 https://stackblitz.com/github/userName/repoName/tree/branch
 ```

-to open a specific Branch
+...to open a specific Branch.

 StackBlitz can run your Javascript Project, no matter if the framework.